manishengi/scv-connector-base/README.md

+# Note: This is the 260-freeze Base Connector.
+No new development should be done on this branch

 # Service Cloud Voice base connector
 The base connector is an SDK for partner telephony systems that integrate with Salesforce Service Cloud Voice.